dojot/docs/source/user_guide.rst

 In the next section, there is an explanation of a few basic entities in dojot: devices, templates and flows.
 With these concepts in mind, we present a small tutorial to how to use them in dojot - it only covers API access.
-For a guided tour on how to use the web interface, check dojot's `YouTube channel`_.

 If you want more information on how dojot works internally, you should checkout the :doc:`architecture` to get acquainted with all internal components.